-Celebrating fashion as a creator of environmental and social good.
+Celebrating style as a creator of environmental and social good.

 “I grew-up in a house designed to minimise environmental impact - think rainwater tanks, stove heated hot water, a compost and a biodiesel fueled car.
 From an early age my father discussed environmental issues like climate change.
 At 17 years old I was launched into the heart of the fashion industry as a model working globally with clients like Chanel, Gucci and Dior.
-I soon began to feel something was amiss.
-The clothing I was modelling to the eye and touch was incredibly beautiful, but I learnt there was a story behind fashion that was not as beautiful; a story about abusing human rights and degrading our natural environment.
-After this realisation, I could no longer surrender myself as a blank canvas to communicate other peoples' messages that did not reflect my personal values.
-I now had my own message to share about an ever-beautiful world of fashion with social and environmental values.”
+Around 2009 I began to feel something was amiss.
+The clothing I was modelling to the eye and touch was incredibly beautiful, but I learnt there was a story behind the fashion industry that is not as beautiful; a story about abusing human rights and degrading our natural environment.
+After this realisation, I no longer wanted to be a blank canvas communicating others peoples' messages that did not reflect my personal values.
+I now had my own message to share about an ever-beautiful world of style with social and environmental values.”